 The LEAD Fund Authors Program

-The Fund for Leadership, Equity, Access and Diversity (LEAD Fund) is seeking undergraduate and graduate student presentations for its LEAD Fund Authors Program.
+The Fund for Leadership, Equity, Access and Diversity (LEAD Fund) is seeking undergraduate and graduate student presentations for its LEAD Fund Authors Program of 2020 -21.
 The LEAD Fund was established to provide thought leadership in promoting inclusive organizations and institutions through research and education on issues related to diversity, social responsibility, human and civil rights.
 The LEAD Fund is a “Think and Do” tank, which advances new knowledge and tested strategies aimed at eliminating prejudice and discrimination.

-LEAD Fund Authors are selected among a diverse pool of applicants who present their work in the form of poster presentations at the American Association for Access, Equity, and Diversity’s (AAAED) annual conference and in other venues.
+LEAD Fund Authors are selected among a diverse pool of applicants who present their work for consideration to the LEAD Fund.
 This is a competition.
-After the conference, selected presenters will become LEAD Fund Authors and will have the opportunity to have their presentations published by the Fund.
+Selected presenters will become LEAD Fund Authors and will have the opportunity to have their presentations published by the Fund.
 If their research is chosen for publication, LEAD Fund Authors will receive an honorarium.

 LEAD Fund Authors’ presentations are intended to disseminate fresh ideas on methods to promote access, equity, and diversity in employment, education and business/contracting.
 LEAD Fund Authors also have an opportunity to become LEAD Fund Fellows after graduation and to foster relationships with AAAED professionals.